Why the name Svaha?

 Chance had it that in the mid-nineties Antioch College hired a very cool philosophy and african studies professor, Dr. Dismas Masolo, who spoke some Swahili and he verified for us that it was indeed … NOT a Swahili word.
 Hmmm.
 Web searches and other greps for this turned up little information.
 We even searched the Antioch College archives and found all the old Antioch ‘Svaha’ publications, after all they must have given the source where they got the word.
 No luck.
 We even found out via other faculty and alumni the name of the person who ostensibly named the space/paper and tried to contact him with no success.
 We gave up, it must just be an Antioch word/myth.
 Oh well.

-Then one day a friend tossed a paperback at me.
-SVAHA by Charles De Lint.
+Then one day a friend tossed a paperback at me that she had purchased at the local used book store in Yellow Springs, Dark Star Books.
+It was titled SVAHA by Charles De Lint.
 On the cover was a native american with lightning flashing across the sky and it said “Between Thunder and Lightning — Comes A New Breed Of Warrior …”.
 Wait, this matches our definition!
 Does he cite a source for the word in his book?
 I thumbed through it madly, our search was almost over!

-Turns out… not really, he just said “Svaha is Amerindian and means “the time between seeing the lightning and hearing the thunder; a waiting for promises to be fulfilled”.“.
+Turns out… not really, he just said “Svaha is Amerindian and means “the time between seeing the lightning and hearing the thunder; a waiting for promises to be fulfilled”.
 Amerindian?
 Huh?
-I sat down and read the book, which I actually quite enjoyed at the time, but Amerindian the term he uses for all the merged Native American tribes in the future.
+I sat down and read the book, which I actually quite enjoyed, but Amerindian the term he uses for all the merged Native American tribes in the future.
 He never cites a specific language or tribe for the word.
 Sigh.

 So we did what all good geeks too.. we searched the web for this author, found his e-mail and dropped him a note saying ‘Where’d you get that word? (and please don’t say a space at Antioch College).’